Dispatches from Elsewhere

-Dispatches from Elsewhere is an American drama television series created by and starring Jason Segel that premiered on March 1, 2020, on AMC.
+Dispatches from Elsewhere is an American comedy-drama television series created by and starring Jason Segel that premiered on March 1, 2020, on AMC.
 It is based on the documentary film The Institute about the alternate reality game The Jejune Institute.

 Premise

 The series, set in Philadelphia, Pennsylvania, follows "a group of ordinary people who stumble onto a puzzle hiding just behind the veil of everyday life.
 They will come to find that the mystery winds far deeper than they ever imagined."